The Science

 Millions of stars have yet to be classified, and some of these don't fit any class!
 Be the first to discover the spectrum and nature a star!

-Brief history of stellar spectral classification: Harvard College Observatory Director Edward Pickering began a program in 1886 to obtain spectra of stars.
-In 1896, Annie Jump Cannon joined the team at HCO identifying the spectra of stars.
-The classification scheme used the letters A to O sequentially where A stars have the strongest and clearest absorption lines.
-Cecilia Helena Payne-Gaposchkin demonstrated that the spectral sequence O B A F G K M is actually a sequence in temperature in her thesis "Stellar Atmospheres, A Contribution to the Observational Study of High Temperature in the Reversing Layers of Stars".
-In 1925 she became the first person to earn a Ph.D. in astronomy from Harvard.
-Astronomer Otto Struve characterized it as "undoubtedly the most brilliant Ph.D. thesis ever written in astronomy".
-A mnemonic invented by one of PARI's students to remember the order goes like this: “Our best astronauts finally got kelvin measurements” We use this same classification scheme today.
-The spectral order of the most common classifications are shown above.
+The first program toobtain a spectra of stars began at Harvard College in 1886 under Observatory Director Edward Pickering, who was joined by Annie Jump Cannon in 1896.
+Their subsequent classification scheme used the letters A to O sequentially, where A stars have the strongest and clearest absorption lines.
+Later, Cecilia Helena Payne-Gaposchkin demonstrated that the spectral sequence O B A F G K M is actually a sequence in temperature in her thesis "Stellar Atmospheres, A Contribution to the Observational Study of High Temperature in the Reversing Layers of Stars", regarded by some as "undoubtedly the most brilliant Ph.D. thesis ever written in astronomy" (Otto Struve).
+We use this same classification scheme today.

 You will be classifying stars from their spectra which have been scanned from photographs of the sky.
 The photographs cover an area of the sky of 1.25 degrees by 5 degrees, so there are many star spectra on each image, most of which have never been explored before!